After getting your fill of hikes, bikes, kayaks, canoes, walks, beaches and shops, consider moving indoors and checking out the Coast’s local museums.

 The Kelley House was built by William H. Kelley in 1861.
 His reason for coming to California was the discovery of gold, so in 1850 he set sail for San Francisco.
 Not liking the sprawling, congested city, he went up the Sacramento River to Benecia, where he found work as a ship builder.
 William Kelley actually arrived in Mendocino on July 19, 1852, on a ship that brought the mill building and equipment to Mendocino Bay.
 He signed on as the ship’s carpenter of the brig Ontario.
 Kelley operated retail businesses in Mendocino and also became part owner in the mill operation.
 His dedication to local charities and drive to develop the town has earned him a title as one of the founding fathers of the village.

-The Kelley House Museum has a great collection of archives, which includes an outstanding collection of 1800′s photographs of historic houses and buildings in Mendocino, family portraits and family heritage.
+The Kelley House Museum has a great collection of archives, which includes an outstanding collection of 1800’s photographs of historic houses and buildings in Mendocino, family portraits and family heritage.
 The Kelley House also produces historical publications and stages exhibits.
 These exhibits are changed periodically.
+The museum is open for tours and rental of audio historic walking tours, and hosts guided, historic walking tours around Mendocino.

 The Kelley House is located at 45007 Albion Street, P.O.
 Box 922, Mendocino, California 95460, (707) 937-5791.